-They say nothing in life is as certain as death and taxes.
-Those and cliché recitation.
-Death comes to us all in our time, in our turn, whether we’re the humble farmer dying at his plough or the humble film star dying on the back of his door with a belt round his neck spaffing off like a beauty.
+Death comes to us all in our time, in our turn, whether we’re the humble farmer dying at her plough or the humble movie star dying on the back of his door with a belt round his neck spaffing off like a beauty.
 It comes to us all.
 And much like being alive, the act of dying can be harmful not just to your health but to the environment.

-It’s hard to make death green.
-In the west we go for burial which means filling the ground with boxes, or cremation which creates a touch of CO2.
-Cavemen and cannibals probably did it better than us.
-When Barney Rubble died, Betty would have thrown him out on the street to rot, or let Dino gnaw at him until there was nothing left but bones for Wilma’s hairdo.
+Honestly, cavemen and cannibals had this figured better than us.
+When Barney Rubble died, Betty would have just thrown him out on the street to rot, or let Dino gnaw at him until there was nothing left but bones for Wilma’s hairdo.
 That’s how she got them.
 That’s canon.
-But while acknowledging the environmental harm of dying, we have to be careful that our efforts to help the environment don’t bring the downfall of civilisation, polite society and that rule that says I can’t eat your face.
+But while acknowledging the environmental harm of dying, we have to ensure our efforts don’t bring about the downfall of civilisation, polite society and that rule that says I can’t eat your face.
 I suppose.
-It’s a conundrum, but worry not.
-Your old pal The Zero has been thinking hard about what to do with your body when you croak.